modelica/AsianModelicaConference2020/README.md

 [EasyChair AsianModelicaConference 2020](https://easychair.org/my/conference?conf=modelica2020asian)

 There, you can also read your reviews and hand in the final paper after the reviewing process has taken place.
 In order to submit a paper, you need to have an EasyChair account.
 Simply follow the provided instructions to create an account.
 The same account can be used for several conferences over several years.
 Once you have logged in, please choose option "enter as an author".
-You can download a submission template, or upload your contribution in the section: "New submissions".
+You can download the submission templates through easychair or here ([abstract](cfp/abstract-templates-Modelica2020Asian.zip), [paper](cfp/conference-templates-Modelica2020Asian.zip)), or upload your contribution in the section: "New submissions".
 Simply follow the instructions.

 The paper submission form includes the option to mark suitable topics for your paper.
 Please use this feature since it helps us to find suitable reviewers for your paper.
 Furthermore, there is the option to attach a .zip file to your paper.
 In this way, you can provide example models that correspond to your paper.